 My mother’s condition was frail but stable through that Thanksgiving and Christmas, when my sister and her family came to visit.
 We cooked; we ate; we laughed.
 My sister and I met with the hospice nurse, who informed us that our mother’s will was strong and she likely would hold on for several months, despite the fact that her mind seemed to be slipping.
 We would need to be prepared for a long ride, to start looking at options for care.

 A few days after Christmas my mother put on her usual party clothes and walked to a neighbor’s house for the usual holiday cocktail party.
 My sister and her family flew home, none of us having any idea what might come next.
 On New Year’s Eve my mother was listless, a side effect, the home-health nurse said, of an increased morphine dose.
-I called Margaret anyway, told her she needed to come right back, and to hurry.
+I called my sister anyway, told her she needed to come right back, and to hurry.

 Shortly past nine o’clock on January 1, 2005, less than an hour after my sister’s return flight landed in Memphis, our mother died, peacefully, in her own bed, a daughter on each side.
 She died a mere 72 hours after going out to toast with her neighbors and coming home to filch for dark chocolate in the Christmas candy stash.
 She died when she decided it was time to go; I will believe this until my own last breath.